sofiaalisha/webapi-assignment1/README.md

 # Assignment 1

 This is a **School Facility Booking API** for managing the reservation, availability, and usage of various school facilities.
 It allows users to search for school facilities, check the availability of the facility, book the facility, cancel the booking, view their booking history, and allows moderators to view all bookings.
+Each function is designed to manage the system, helping users and administrators interact with bookings efficiently.

 ## Set-up
 1. Clone this repository
 2. Install Node.js
-3. Run this node project in this folder's integrated terminal
+3. Run the project by entering this line of code in this folder's integrated terminal
 ```
 node app.js
 ```